Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Browse the Prague Christmas Markets

-If your Prague winter trip happens to overlap with the Christmas markets, you’re in luck!
-You’ll also be among several thousand of your closest tourist friends, as Prague is December is peak winter season (Prague empties out again in January and Feburary).
-However, visiting the Prague Christmas markets is entirely worth it!
+If your Prague winter trip happens to overlap with the Christmas markets, you’re in luck – this is one of the best times of year to visit Prague!
+However, keep in mind that you’ll also be among several thousand of your closest tourist friends, as Prague in December and early January is peak winter season (Prague empties out again in mid January and

-Another bonus about the Prague Christmas markets is that they have one of the longer opening times of all the Christmas markets in Europe, staying open weeks after Christmas and well into the New Year in order to coincide with Eastern Orthodox Christmas, which falls on January 7th.
+If you’re visiting Prague in January, one added bonus is that the Christmas markets in Prague have one of the longer runs of all the Christmas markets in Europe, staying open weeks after Christmas and well into the New Year in order to coincide with Eastern Orthodox Christmas, which falls on January 7th.
+The crowds will be reduced as many people don’t realize the markets run past Christmas!

-Location: The main Christmas market is in Old Town Square (Staroměstské náměstí).
+The main Christmas market is in Old Town Square (Staroměstské náměstí).
 There are also smaller markets in Wenceslas Square (Václavské náměstí), Republic Square (Náměstí Republiky), and Peace Square (Náměstí Míru), as well as a few others around the city.
-Fun fact – the escalator at Náměstí Míru is the longest escalator in Europe, and takes a whopping 3 minutes to go up, even though the elevator goes crazy-fast.
-Definitely worth a visit!
+Fun fact – the escalator at Náměstí Míru is the longest escalator in

 Note: The trdelník you see everywhere on Instagram is not traditional to Prague, but rather an import from Hungary, where they are called kürtőskalács– and ice cream is definitely not traditionally served with either!
 If you’d like to taste a true Czech dessert, be sure to try fruit-filled dumplings, called ovocné knedlíky.
 It’s one of my favorite Czech treats and it’s ultra-traditional!